zubeax/zubeax.github.io/_posts/2023-11-30-the-journey-starts.markdown

 Power is provided by a 5-port USB-C hub.
 Connectivity is managed by a 5-port switch.
 So i have 2 220V connections and 1 Ethernet patch cable.
 Good enough to get started.
 <br/>
-In this series of blogs i will cover my journey of turning this brick into a useful member of my household.<br/>
+In this series of blogs i will cover my journey of turning this brick into a useful member of my household.

 Stay tuned.